lambdaclass/cairo-vm/fuzzer/README.md

 To run simply use `cargo +nightly fuzz run --fuzz-dir . cairo_compiled_programs_fuzzer`

 We use nightly for this fuzzer because cargo fuzz runs with the -Z flag, which only works with +nightly.

+## diff_fuzzer
+To run de diff fuzzer on the uint256_mul_div_mod function, go to the root of the project and run `make fuzzer-deps` if you haven't before, this should only be run once.
+`make diff-fuzz`